TrautsNottus/trautsnottus.github.io/_docs/schoolmanagement/pupil/pupil-list-builder.md

 You can sort any column on the screen sheet, e.g., you can sort on the pupils by their gender, class, disability.

 > You may want to sort by more than one column to help group your data.
-For example, you might want to group your pupils in class, then by gender.
+E.g., you might want to group your pupils in class, then by gender.
 {:.tip}

 To apply sorting, click the Sort into Groups {% include icon.html url="sort-alpha-asc" title="Ascending" %} on the toolbar.